alacritty/alacritty/README.md

   disappears.
 Actual throughput and rendering performance are still better in Alacritty.
 - _Is wayland supported?_ Not yet.
 Alacritty is currently on a fork of glutin that needs some updates to work with Wayland.
+To stop glutin from detecting Wayland (e.g. for use on XWayland) launch Alacritty like this:
+  `env WAYLAND_DISPLAY= alacritty`
 - _When will Windows support be available?_ When someone has time to work on it.
   Contributors would be welcomed :).
 - _My arrow keys don't work_ It sounds like you deleted some key bindings from